Published: June 2021. Date of brain injury: December 2017 (neonatal)

 Following the scan in February 2019 we were given the diagnosis that Rafe had hemiplegic cerebral palsy.

 Receiving the diagnosis was world shattering for us.
-Our daughter Olivia was had been born at prematurely at 33 weeks and then Rafe was born at 29 weeks, so we thought our most difficult times had passed.
+Our daughter Olivia was born prematurely at 33 weeks and then Rafe was born at 29 weeks, so we thought our most difficult times had passed.

 However, the diagnosis really only confirmed our worst fears as we had suspected for a while that things were not quite going to plan.
 Hemiplegic cerebral palsy was something that neither of us really had any understanding of, and due to the diversity within the diagnosis, we had no idea to what extent Rafe would be affected.